Francesco149/nier_uncapped/README.md

 https://www.reddit.com/user/Altimor who discovered this method to manipulate min/max timestep.

-I simply spent like 2 hours finding decently reliable pointers to detect the main menu and the pause menu.
+All I did was spend some time finding decently reliable pointers to detect menus and other parts.

 This tool allows the game to run above 60fps during gameplay and dynamically re-enables the FPS cap in the pause menu, title screen